Pregnancy Discrimination Lawyer Serving San Antonio

 The new healthcare reform provides that nursing mothers have additional rights to take short breaks throughout the day.
 Additionally, employers must provide an appropriate space for mothers who are expressing milk.

-Contact our San Antonio employment lawyers today if you have been denied leave or have been discriminated against for taking maternity or paternity leave.
+Contact our employment lawyers today if you have been denied leave or have been discriminated against for taking maternity or paternity leave.